 At the beginning of each course, the instructor will place in the syllabus the intended grading scale.
 It is recognized that the field of systems engineering is more qualitative than say, math or physics, so the instructors have many years of experience and use good judgment to assign grades, set clear expectations, provide detailed feedback, and minimize unexplained subjectivity in responses.
 Students should focus on the content of the courses and not the grades.
 It is expected that all sections of a course will use the same grading policy and grade distribution (percentages for homework, exams, discussion questions, etc.).
 Upon graduation, the impressive JHU Systems Engineering diploma will not show a GPA, nor reflect any grade earned in the program.
 Honors will still be reserved for students who achieve a grade of A in all their courses—this can be any combination of A+, A, and A−.

-The development of complex systems across the enterprise increasingly needs to have the participants employ a number of systems engineering software tools.
+Systems engineering software tools are widely used in the workplace in the development of complex systems.
 Students in the JHU SE program are exposed to such tools, and in some cases, are expected to use them in systems course projects.
-As a graduate program, students are encouraged to access and learn the use of job relevant tools outside of the classroom.
-An excellent reference source for a tools list is provided by INCOSE.
+Students are encouraged to access and learn the use of job relevant tools outside of the classroom.

 Microsoft Office Project provides project management and scheduling tools to manage projects more efficiently and effectively.
 You can control project work, schedules, and finances; keep project teams aligned; and effectively communicate and present project information.

 Microsoft Office Visio 2007 allows you to visualize, explore, and communicate complex information with data-connected diagrams that communicate information at a glance.